ai-traders/ide/README.md

 Examples are: chefide and ideide.

 ### IDE Docker image release cycle

+*This is strongly work in progress and below information is obsolete*

 The release cycle is very similar to the [usual docker image release cycle](http://gitlab.ai-traders.com/lab/docs/blob/master/ReleaseCycle/DockerImage.md), but there are more tests.